MEF-GIT/MEF-LSO-Legato-SDK/documentation/serviceApi/pm/MEF W143 - LSO Allegro, LSO Interlude and LSO Legato Performance Monitoring API - Developer Guide.md

 `declined` state if some issues are found.
 The `resumePerformanceJob.resumptionDeniedReason` acts as a placeholder to provide a detailed description of what caused the problem.
 If validation is successful, `ResumePerformanceJob` moves to `accepted` state.
-When Resume Performance Job process is finished, it moves to `completed` state.
-This causes `PerformanceJob` state to change to `in-progress`.
+When the Resume Performance Job process is finished, it moves to the `completed` state.
+This causes `PerformanceJob` state to change to `inProgress`.

-Description and mapping of the Resume Performance Job States is the same as in table 10.
+Description and mapping of the Resume Performance Job States are the same as in table 10.

 ## 6.19.
 Use Case 19: Retrieve Resume Performance Monitoring Job List